A printable PDF can be found at the end of this article.

 Enhancing Your Enthusiasm

 As indicated at the beginning of this resource, a leader has the ability to develop enthusiasm in other people.
 You can also develop and enhance your enthusiasm.
 Of course, anyone can be enthusiastic when everything is going right, but the person who can remain enthusiastic is the person who will step out ahead and have plenty of striking power to get things done!
-The word enthusiasm means, "The God in you."
 Here are 13 ways to develop a lasting enthusiasm:

 - Make up your mind.
 Things happen when you make up your mind!